 A: UG students are allowed 2 years of leave.
 Coterms do not have any additional leave, but may still use any remaining UG leave if the coterm program allows leave.

 Leave policy varies by program.
 You may only request one year at a time, but may renew after a year if you have not maxed out their time.
-Smaller program often cannot accommodate leave.
+Some programs may not be able to accommodate leave.

 Q: Can I matriculate while on leave?